Tennessee Whiskey (song)

 "Tennessee Whiskey" is an American country song written by Dean Dillon and Linda Hargrove.
 It was originally recorded by country artist David Allan Coe for his album of the same name, peaking at number 77 on the Billboard Hot Country Singles chart in 1981.
 George Jones' 1983 version of the song was included on his album Shine On, and reached number two on the Hot Country Singles chart.

-The song has been covered by several artists, including Chris Stapleton, whose breakout performance of the song at the Country Music Association (CMA) Awards with Justin Timberlake propelled the song to a greater level of popularity.
-Stapleton's version of the song has been certified 17× Platinum by the Recording Industry Association of America (RIAA).
+The song has been covered by several artists, including Chris Stapleton, whose breakout performance of the song at the 49th Annual Country Music Association Awards with Justin Timberlake propelled the song to a greater level of popularity.
+Stapleton's version of the song has been certified double diamond by the Recording Industry Association of America (RIAA).

 Composition and David Allan Coe's recording

 David Allan Coe first recorded the song.

 "Tennessee Whiskey" was written in 1981 by Dean Dillon and Linda Hargrove.
 The pair decided to write a song together after meeting each other at the Bluebird Cafe in Nashville.
-He had an idea for it for some time and they went back to Hargrove's house to write the song at four o'clock in the morning.
+He had an idea for it for some time, and they went back to Hargrove's house to write the song at 4:00 in the morning.

-After completion, the song was first offered to George Strait but he turned it down.
-It was first recorded by American country music artist David Allan Coe for his album of the same name Tennessee Whiskey released in 1981.
+After completion, the song was first offered to George Strait, but he turned it down.
+It was first recorded by American country music artist David Allan Coe for his album Tennessee Whiskey released in 1981.
 His version is recorded in more of a traditional country style.
 Commercially, it peaked at number 77 on the US Billboard Hot Country Singles chart.